OldGamesCracking/oldgamescracking.github.io/_games/stronghold_deluxe.md

 ![Scylla Options]({{site.url}}/assets/stronghold_deluxe/scylla.png)

-The following script is what I ended up with:
+The following script is what I ended up with to break on WaitForSingleObject:

 ```asm
 bpc